 Amenhotep IV Becomes Akhenaten

-Amenhotep IV may have been co-regent with his father, Amenhotep III, and it has been noted that the sun-disk known as the `Aten’ is displayed on a number of inscriptions from this period.
+Amenhotep IV may have been co-regent with his father, Amenhotep III, and it has been noted that the sun-disk known as the 'Aten' is displayed on a number of inscriptions from this period of the earlier king's reign.
 The Aten was not new to the rule of Akhenaten and, prior to his conversion, was simply another cult among the many in ancient Egypt.
-It should be noted that `cult’ did not have the same meaning in this regard as it does in the present day.
-There was absolutely nothing negative in the designation of a community of worshippers being known as a `cult’ in ancient Egypt.
-It carried the same meaning then as a member of the Christian community today being designated a Baptist, a Lutheran, a Presbyterian, or Catholic or Eastern Orthodox.
+It should be noted that 'cult' did not have the same meaning in this regard as it does in the present day.
 The gods and practices of the various cults all represented the same end: eternal harmony and balance.

 Dating to this point in Akhenaten’s reign was a campaign to excise the name of gods other than the Aten, especially Amun, from the monuments of Egypt.
 This was done with violence: hieroglyphs were brutally hacked from the walls of temples and tombs.
 This was probably carried out, at least in part, by illiterate iconoclasts, presumably following the orders of their king.
 [Akhenaten] carried out a religious revolution the like of which had never been seen before in Egypt.
-His reign represents a significant departure from religious, artistic, and political norms (42-43).
+(42-43).

 Priests of Amun who had the time and resources hid statuary and texts from the palace guards sent to destroy them and then abandoned their temple complexes.
 Akhenaten ordained new priests, or simply forced priests of Amun into the service of his new monotheism, and proclaimed himself and his queen gods.